Rossvdh/RaspPiSe/README.md

 programming skill.

 This repo is for the part of the project targeting CS students.
 It contains the code for the games that will be used as assignments in the course.

+## The snakeWithClass Branch

+This branch contains the implementation of the game Snake using a class representing the snake.

+Previously it was done with a 3-dimensional list but that got out of hand quickly.